Who We Are

 1948 | LIFE AT THE TOP

-Sister Mary Evangela led Holy Angels’ juniors and seniors on the first week -long jaunt to New York and Washington D.C.
-The trips became a tradition, combining history and sight -seeing for up to 100 students annually.
+Sister Mary Evangela led Holy Angels’ juniors and seniors on the first week-long jaunt to New York and Washington D.C.
+The trips became a tradition, combining history and sightseeing for up to 100 students annually.
 This group posed atop the Rockefeller Center in 1956.
-The tradition of travel -based learning continues today with annual trips to France, Ecuador, Ireland and more.
+The tradition of travel-based learning continues today with annual trips to France, Ecuador, Ireland, and more.

 1951 | A BEACON ON A HILL